Stephen Eichhorn: Academic career

 Eichhorn was hired as a Lecturer in 2002 in Polymer Physics and Biomaterials and was promoted to Senior lecturer in 2006 and Reader in 2008, all at UMIST and the newly formed University of Manchester.
 In 2011 he moved to the University of Exeter as Chair in Materials Science and was Head of Engineering from 2014-2017.
 In 2017 he moved to the University of Bristol as Professor of Materials Science and Engineering, and was interim Head of School (in 2017/18).
 He was awarded an EPSRC ED&I fellowship in the Physical Sciences in 2021.
+He was recently appointed as incoming Director of the Henry Royce Institute in Manchester and a Chair in Advanced Materials.

 Research

 Eichhorn's research focusses on the structure property relationships of cellulose and renewable materials as well as an interest in decolonisation of STEM subjects and has published in this area, Other published on this topic include a book titled "Can Higher Education Be Decolonised?" and an article (co-authored with Selim Tudgey) in the Institute of Materials, Minerals and Mining magazine Materials World "Decolonising Materials Science".

 In 2021 he was one of the authors of a paper in the journal Science on moldable wood.
 He published the first paper that showed that the modulus of tunicate cellulose nanocrystals was exceptionally high (around 143 GPa), and also carried out similar work on bacterial cellulose and microcrystalline cellulose.
 He has since demonstrated the use of cellulose in a variety of potential applications, including supercapacitors and lithium-ion batteries, sodium-ion batteries, and sodium metal batteries.
 He is the first author of two highly-cited review papers in Journal of Materials Science on the subject of cellulose fibres and natural fibre composites.

 Other research has included the production of synthetic seashell structures in collaboration with the chemist Fiona Meldrum and also work on the mechanical properties of fingernails, stories about which appeared in the UK press.

-Eichhorn has over 20,000 citations to his published works, and an H-index of 62.
+Eichhorn has over 20,000 citations to his published works, and an H-index of 68.